+For the charging infrastructure, Unitrans facilities management staff will also receive extensive training from the charger OEM for each phase of the zero-emission transition plan.
 Charging infrastructure training incorporates emergency shut off procedures and monitoring systems and will be provided by the OEM (ABB).
-Transit supervisor training will focus on how to connect and disconnect buses safely from chargers and emergency procedures whereas maintenance training will provide more background on day-to-day charger operations and monitoring.
+Transit supervisor will also receive training on chargers which will focus on how to connect and disconnect buses safely from chargers and emergency procedures whereas maintenance training will provide more background on day-to-day charger operations and monitoring.

-In addition to Unitrans staff, Unitrans staff will work with the OEM to provide UC Davis and City of Davis first responders training on emergency procedures for the battery electric buses.
+In addition to Unitrans staff, Unitrans staff will work with the OEMs to provide UC Davis and City of Davis first responders training on emergency procedures for the battery electric buses.

 Training will occur prior to implementation of new bus fleet and new technologies.
-Refresher trainings will occur annually.
+Refresher training will occur annually.
 As needed training will be identified and implemented based on needs.
+Unitrans does not foresee a need to displace the existing workforce as zero emission technology is deployed.